Sienna Ranch SEED Group

 Wednesday 2:15pm-3:45pm

-Sienna Ranch SEED Social Groups are specifically designed for children with special needs who are looking for a unique opportunity to participate in age-appropriate activities, hands-on learning, animal interaction, hiking, group games and social reciprocity activities at our 21 acre Ranch in the hills of Lafayette.
+Sienna Ranch SEED Social Group is a group program for children with special needs who are looking for a unique opportunity to participate in age-appropriate activities, hands-on learning, animal interaction, hiking, group games and social reciprocity activities at our 21 acre Ranch in the hills of Lafayette.
+It is a social group so it is intended for students to practice socializing with other peers their age.
 We always strive to find innovative, fun and effective ways to tie in all of our lessons to life on the Ranch.
 The Social Groups aim to leave all students with a positive association with each other, the Ranch, our animals and our environment.

 More Information about the SEED Program